krisztianb/typedoc-plugin-merge-modules/README.md

 ## Credits

-Special thanks go to the following people that influenced this project:
+Special thanks go to the following people that contributed to this project:

 -   [Gerrit Birkeland](https://github.com/Gerrit0) for the suggested solution and code example.
 -   [Felipe Santos](https://github.com/felipecrs) for suggesting improvements.
+-   [Sho Otani](https://github.com/beijaflor) for implementing the merging of modules by name.

 ## Donate